dchege711/study_buddy/readme.md

 ## Tasks

-:soon: The PQ doesn't preserve order when iterating through previous().

 :soon: Avail new cards/edits within the same session.
 Insert them into the PQ.
 Deleting new cards doesn't work because of this.

 :soon: Use email verification to validate accounts.